BioSB-courses/BioSB-SummerSchool-2026/Practical-3-Scientific-machine-learning/README_summer_school.md

 ## Initial setup

-Clone the GitHub repository in your home directory and copy the files for *Practical-3-Scientific-machine-learning*
+Open a terminal in the machine, clone the GitHub repository in your home directory and copy the files for *Practical-3-Scientific-machine-learning*

 ```
 git clone https://github.com/BioSB-courses/BioSB-SummerSchool-2026.git